 Although the official version continues downhill to Ruggell (probably staying overnight at Sücka and the Gafadurahütte), we will skip the last day and finish at Planken instead.
 This has two advantages - firstly it can then be squeezed into a rewarding two-day weekend trip, and secondly it reduces the amount of descent.

 The signposting is excellent, using the symbols for route 66, "Liechtensteiner Panoramaweg".
 If you're phoning somewhere to reserve or for information, don't forget you need the international dialling code, 0042 for Liechtenstein.

 For a zoomable, scrollable map of this hike, see this online map using Openstreetmap or Opencyclemap.

-You can also download this kmz file liechtenstein_panoramaweg.kmz to open it in Google Earth or view it in Google Maps in your browser.
-Or of course you can use programs like GpsPrune to transfer the track to your GPS.
+You can also download this kmz file liechtenstein_panoramaweg.kmz to open it in programs like Google Earth or GpsPrune and then transfer the track to your GPS.

 Panorama from Augstenberg

 View down into the Rheintal

 The start of the walk is Malbun, a small ski resort tucked into a bowl in a side valley.
 This is most conveniently reached by bus from Vaduz which in turn has bus connections to Switzerland.
 This version of the walk ends at Planken, which has hourly buses to Schaan (LI), which again has buses to Switzerland.
 Note that the last bus from Planken is currently 17:53,